za-gene/rpi/pico/44-flash-from-serial/README.md

-# Copy a file from sdcard to flash area
+# Copy a file from serial to flash area

 See if we can do some file transfers over serial